Jan-CT/MA_Thesis/README.md

 # MA_Thesis

-Respository for my Master's Thesis
+Respository containing all files and analysis scrips for my Master's Thesis.